U.S. to unveil 'economy first' approach to Mideast peace at Bahrain conference

 Expectations for success are low.
 The Trump team concedes that the economic plan - billed “Peace to Prosperity” - will be implemented only if a political solution to one of the world’s most intractable conflicts is reached.

+“I think we all have to recognize that if there ever is a deal, it’s not going to be along the lines of the Arab Peace Initiative.
+It will be somewhere between the Arab Peace Initiative and between the Israeli position,” Kushner told Al Jazeera.

+The Arab Peace Initiative calls for a Palestinian state drawn along borders that predate Israel’s capture of territory in a 1967 war as well as a capital in east Jerusalem and the right of return for refugees, points rejected by Israel.

-Hanging over the entire initiative are persistent questions about whether the Trump team plans to abandon the “two-state solution” - the long-standing international formula to bring about peace by creating an independent Palestinian state living side-by-side with Israel.
+Hanging over the entire initiative are persistent questions about whether the Trump team plans to abandon the “two-state solution,” which involves creation of an independent Palestinian state living side by side with Israel.

 The United Nations and most nations back the two-state solution and it has underpinned every peace plan for decades.